2022 Guide on Format Partition in Linux [Step-by-Step Tutorial] - Qiling

 How Do I Format a Partition in Linux?

-In Linux, there is no such dedicated disk management tool that can help us to format partitions.
-So, we need to use the mkfs commands' help to format a Linux partition.
-But before formatting the Partition in Linux, you need some of the prerequisites:
+In Linux, there is no dedicated disk management tool to format partitions, so we use the `mkfs` command to format a Linux partition.
+Before formatting, we need to ensure some prerequisites are met.

 guide on format partitions